Mercedes Prendes: Biography

 In 1955 Mercedes Prendes accepted a teaching professorshipat the Royal Copnservatory of Madrid (now part of the Royal Higher Academy of Dramatic Arts).
 Four years later she won the National Theater Prize with a performance of William Inge's "Vuelve, querida Sheba".

-Television emerged in Spain during the later 1950s ans during the early 1960 Mercedes Prendes successfully transitioned to the new medium, involved in a wide range of television dramas produced by the government controlled Televisión Española company, notably on the drama channels Estudio 1 and Novela.
-In contrast to her stage and television successes, the none of the handful of movies in which Prendes participated between 1927 and 1939 made much impression on commentators.
+Television emerged in Spain during the later 1950s and during the early 1960 Mercedes Prendes successfully transitioned to the new medium, involved in a wide range of television dramas produced by the government controlled Televisión Española company, notably on the drama channels Estudio 1 and Novela.
+In contrast to her stage and television successes, none of the handful of movies in which Prendes participated between 1927 and 1939 made much of an impression on commentators.